CLEVELAND -- Ryan Merritt wanted to be more than just the “ALCS Kid.”

 “I didn’t see much opportunity for me to be a starter with Cleveland, so I decided to take myself [elsewhere],” Merritt said.

-The now-27-year-old spent 2019 in the Rays’ system -- pitching to a 7.04 ERA in 27 appearances, including 11 starts.
-Though his role is being tested, especially in an organization that’s known to utilize “openers,” Merritt said he still views himself as a starter.
+He spent 2019 in the Rays’ system -- pitching to a 7.04 ERA in 27 appearances, including 11 starts.
+Merritt elected free agency following the season, and he hasn't found a home since.

 He is still waiting for his big break and remains confident a stable Major League career lies ahead.
 He may not have the most overpowering stuff on paper, but he’s seized every opportunity he’s received thus far, owning a 1.71 ERA in nine career games (31 2/3 innings).